 - Ending the Game

-This game, also known as Tripoli, is a modern version of the ancient European game Poch or .
+This game, sometimes known as Three in One, is a modern version of the ancient European game Poch.
 In North America equipment for the game is sold under the names TRIPOLEY®, Rummoli, Michigan Rummy and Royal Rummy.
 In Australia, I am told it is known as Calliente, and in Germany it is still possible to buy a board for the game under the original name Poch.

 The game is in three stages: in the first stage, the holders of particular cards collect the relevant stakes; the second stage is similar to Poker, and the final stage is a Stops game similar to Michigan or Boodle.